marxanweb/docs/admin.md

 ##### DISABLE_FILE_LOGGING
 Set to True to disable all logging to file.

+##### ENABLE_RESET
+Set to True to enable a server reset.
+A server reset will reset a Marxan Server instance to the original install condition, including restoring the original database and removing all users.
+This is useful for resetting data before running a training course.

 #### user.dat
 The user.dat file is used to manage user settings in Marxan Web and most of the settings are managed in the Marxan Web application.
 However, they can be set manually if there are issues with a users settings.